hphelion/documentation/compute.network-guide.md

 __Router__: A device that forwards data packets along networks.

-__Security Groups and Security Group Rules__: Security groups and security group rules allow you to specify the type of traffic and direction (ingress/egress) that is allowed to pass through a port.
+__Security Groups and Security Group Rules__: Security groups and security group rules allow you to specify the type of traffic and direction (inbound/outbound) that is allowed to pass through a port.
 A security group is a container for security group rules.

 When a port is created in HP Cloud Networking it is associated with a security group.
 If a security group is not specified the port is associated with a default security group.
-The default group drops all ingress traffic and allows all egress traffic.
+Security group default rules allow inbound traffic from the same subnet and all outbound traffic.
 You can add rules to this group to modify behavior.

 __Subnet__: Contains IP address blocks that assign IP addresses to virtual servers.
 In addition, a subnet can have a gateway, a list of DNS name servers, and host routes.
 Information provided by DHCP is pushed to servers with interfaces associated with the subnet.